shinamicorp/shinami-typescript-sdk/packages/nextjs-zklogin/README.md

 - `apiTxExecMutationFn`
   - Helper function to generate [TanStack mutation](https://tanstack.com/query/latest/docs/react/guides/mutations) functions for end-to-end Sui transaction block execution.
   - Must be used on API routes implemented with `zkLoginSponsoredTxExecHandler` or `zkLoginTxExecHandler` from `@shinami/nextjs-zklogin/server/pages`.
+- `useLogout`
+  - React hook for issuing a logout request to the auth API.
+  - Alternatively, you can also redirect the user to the logout API route (default at `/api/auth/logout`).

 ### From `@shinami/nextjs-zklogin/server/pages`